horacephair/horacephair.github.io/text.markdown

 * The Oregon Mycological Society is having their <a href="http://www.wildmushrooms.org/node/195">fall mushroom show</a> on Sunday.

 #<a name="brunch"></a>Brunch
 In case you didn't know, Portland is a brunch town.
 Especially if you have a hangover.
+(Portland is a hangover town.
+Especially if you started your day with mimosas.)
+(Lather.
+Rinse.
+Repeat.
+Portland.
+Town.
+Mimosa.)
 The <a href="http://maps.google.com/maps/ms?hl=en&ie=UTF8&hq=&hnear=Portland,+Oregon&source=embed&msa=0&msid=116469707736573020051.00045795ab44f482df768&ll=45.557018,-122.656141&spn=0.273568,0.441513&z=11">map</a> has locations of some nearby favorites -- the general recommendation is to wake up, make yourself as decent as you want to be, grab a couple of eating companions and go!
 There is often a line, and finding seating for more than five or six might push your brunch into solid lunchtimes, especially on a Saturday.
 (And there's usually coffee available to people in line, just so you know.)

 This is Portland, so it's ok to go to brunch in your pyjamas.
 Just tell them you're with us.